 4. Jesus said to her, “Do not cling to me, for I have not yet ascended to the Father; but go to my brothers and say to them, ‘I am ascending to my Father and your Father, to my God and your God.'” – John 20:17

-The resurrected Jesus tells Mary Magdalene that he is about to ascend to his God.
+The resurrected Jesus told Mary Magdalene that he is about to ascend to his God.
 By very definition, Jesus cannot be the God that he has.
-He therefore places himself exclusively in the category of humanity, telling Mary that they both share the same Father and worship the same God.
+Moreover, he places himself exclusively in the category of humanity by telling Mary that they both share the same Father and worship the same God.

-At the end of the book, John tells us that he wrote his gospel to convince his readers about the true identity of Jesus.
+At the end of the book, John stated that he wrote his gospel to confirm the true identity of Jesus.
 If he had previously been hinting that Jesus is in fact God himself, this is the climactic spot where we would expect John to declare it outright.
-But instead he wants his readers to believe that Jesus is “the Christ” and “the Son of God.”
+But instead he wanted his readers to believe that Jesus is “the Christ” and “the Son of God.”

 The word “christ” simply means “anointed one.”
 The Hebrew equivalent is the word mashiyach, which is frequently applied to prophets, priests, and kings, and ultimately to the prophesied Messiah who would establish the kingdom of God on earth.
 The Messiah is always distinguished from YHWH in prophecy, since YHWH is the one who anoints and never the anointed one (Ps.
 2:2, Ps.
 45:7, Is.
 61:1).